christianklisch/ckdb/README.md

 $em->reIndex('User');
 ```

 Method should be called after much changes on index properties or object deletions.
-Don't call it on time critical prcess.
+Don't call it on time critical processes.

 ### Search